Request callback

 However, questions remain about whether the laws will be enforced.

-There is also widespread concern amongst the community that the laws will be disproportionately applied against indigenous communities, those from non-English speaking backgrounds and the mentally ill.
+There is also widespread concern amongst the community that the new coercive control laws will be disproportionately applied against indigenous communities, those from non-English speaking backgrounds and the mentally ill.

 What is Coercive Control?